-Teacher in Charge: Mr M. Clark
+Teacher in Charge: Mr M. Clark.

-Recommended Prior LearningOpen entry.
+Recommended Prior Learning

 History ask students, and helps them answer, today’s question by engaging with the past and imagining and speculating on possible futures.
 We present students with dilemmas, choices and beliefs of the past.

 History is made up of people and no doubt you will have heard of some of the most famous from the 20th Century such as Hitler, Mussolini, Churchill and Roosevelt.
-However, you may not have heard of – Angela Davis, Peter Fraser, Francisco Franco, Georges Clemenceau, Robert Muldoon, Stokely Carmichael and David Lloyd-George.
+However, you may not have heard of – Angela Davis, Peter Fraser, Georges Clemenceau, Robert Muldoon, Stokely Carmichael and David Lloyd-George.

 Besides learning about these events and people you will also pick up some useful skills.
 By the end of the course, you will be able to: